Agilicus/kustomize-plugins/agilicus/v1/imagetransformer/README.md

 Take a bill-of-materials of *all* images we wish to transform, and transform their version (and optionally name).

+You may also add a prefix.
+This means we could e.g. transform `cockroachdb/cockroach` to `cr.agilicus.com/cache/d/cockroachdb/cockroach`

 For example given this config:
 ```
 ---